lit/lit/.changeset/little-terms-develop.md

 '@lit-labs/react': patch
 ---

-Add console warning for reserved react properites found on a wrapped web component.
+Add console warning for reserved react properites found on a wrapped web component in dev mode only.